sdilts/cl-bindgen/README.md

 + `dispatch_from_arguments(arguments, options)` : Uses the provided
   command line arguments to perform the actions of cl-bindgen using `options` as the default options.
++ `find_clang_resource_dir()` : This is needed if you build your own `ProcessOptions` object and do not use the `dispatch_from_arguments` function.
+The path returned by this function needs to be appended to the clang arguments in order for the script to find built-in headers.
+See the `add_clang_dir` function in this module.

 ### The `macro_util` Module